PlutoZhang/ztrial-scenarios/scenario_1.md

 ### Procedure
 1. Click the Start menu on Zowe Desktop.
-2. Scroll down to find the **MVS Explorer** icon and click to open it.
-You can also right-click and select **Open** from the menu.
-The file opens in the editor.
+1. Scroll down to find the **MVS Explorer** icon.
+Right-click and select **Pin to taskbar** to pin this application to the desktop for later use.
+1. Click to open the MVS Explorer.
+1. In the search field, enter `CRAIG` to filter target data set member.
-3. Locate and click the data set member `CRAIG.TEST.DATA`.
+1. Locate and click the data set member `CRAIG.TEST.DATA`.
     <!--The data set name need to be updated later to match what's actually on zTrial image.-->

     <img src="./images/zowe-mvs-dataset-locate.png" width="400">
-4. Edit the data set.
+1. Edit the data set.
-5. Click **SAVE** to save your edits.
+1. Click **SAVE** to save your edits.
     <img src="./images/zowe-mvs-dataset-save.png" width="400">

 ### Results